jameshughes89/cs101/source/class7.rst

-Class #7 -- Strings & Objects
+Topic #7 -- Strings & Objects
 =============================

 The thing about strings